sandrock/MarkDownBrowser/README.md

 I did a lot of refactor on [uhttpsharp](https://github.com/raistlinthewiz/uhttpsharp).
 My changes are on my [fork](https://github.com/sandrock/uhttpsharp).

+uhttpsharp is licensed under GPLv2.

 ### markdownsharp

-I had to add delegate to the `Markdown` class of [markdownshrp](http://code.google.com/p/markdownsharp/).
+I had to add delegate to the `Markdown` class of [markdownsharp](http://code.google.com/p/markdownsharp/).
 Changes are not included here as code.
 There's only a recompiled assembly.
-I'll provide a path
+I'll provide a patch later.

+markdownsharp is licensed under the MIT license.